abhijeetforprojectonly2000-ai/smartstudy/README.md

    - Subsequent uploads are faster (10-30 seconds)
    - Please be patient and don't refresh the page during upload

+4. **Known Issue - PDF Preview:**
+   - PDF preview may show Internal Server Error (500)
+   - This is a known issue being addressed in improvements
+   - PDFs are still uploaded successfully and can be used for quizzes and chat
+   - See "Future Improvements" section for planned fixes

 ## 📋 Table of Contents

 - [Features](#-features)